Notable People

 Taken one at a time, these can read like publicity numerology.
 Taken together, they show something more useful.
 Copperfield understood that a modern illusionist had to operate across several planes at once.
 He had to be a performer, producer, collector, archivist, and historian of his own field.

 That last point is often underrated.
 The Guinness record for the largest collection of magic artifacts and the official references to his archive point to a second Copperfield project running beneath the commercial one.
-He has spent years treating magic as a heritage worth preserving, not just an act worth monetizing.
+He has spent years treating magic as a heritage to preserve, rather than only an act to monetize.

 This makes him an odd hybrid: part showman, part curator of the art that made him rich.